-Counterparty role/risk Counterparty Relevant ratings under criteria Minimum ratings and remedial actions Adjustment to analysis if minimum ratings and remedial actions not in line with criteria Issuer account bank Citibank Europe plc, Germany branch Long-Term deposit rating or if not available, Issuer Default Rating (IDR) / Short-Term deposit rating or if not available, IDR Deposit rating or IDR of A or F1; i) replacement; ii) guarantee within 60 calendar days of downgrade below minimum ratings; or iii) any other measure to restore/maintain rating of the notes.
+Counterparty role/risk Counterparty Relevant ratings under criteria Minimum ratings and remedial actions Adjustment to analysis if minimum ratings and remedial actions not in line with criteria lssuer account bank Citibank Europe plc, Germany branch Long-term deposit rating or if not available, Issuer Default Rating (IDR) / short-term deposit rating or if not available, IDR.
+Deposit rating or IDR of A or F1; i) replacement; ii) guarantee by an eligible entity within 60 calendar days of downgrade below minimum ratings; or iii) any other measure to restore/maintain the rating of the notes.
 Minimum ratings and remedial actions i) and ii) in line with criteria.
-Option (iii) is not in line with Fitch counterparty criteria and could lead to a prolonged process for remedial actions if option (iii) is favoured over options (i) or (ii).
-Swap provider Royal Bank of Canada Derivative Counterparty Rating (DCR) or if not available, Long-Term IDR: long-term rating; Short- Term IDR: short-term rating.
-DCR or Long-Term IDR of A or Short-Term IDR of F1; or minimum DCR or Long-Term IDR of BBB- or Short-Term IDR of F3 assuming a valid flip clause, with collateral posting required within 14 calendar days (collateralisation for liquidity adjustment and volatility cushion within 60 days), and replacement or guarantee within 60 days of downgrade below both minimum ratings.
+Option (iii) is not in line with Fitch counterparty criteria and could lead to a prolonged process for remedial actions if it is favoured over options (i) or (ii).
+Swap provider DZ BANK AG Deutsche Zentral- Genossenschafts bank Derivative Counterparty Rating (DCR) or if not available, Long-Term IDR or Short-Term IDR.
+DCR or Long-Term IDR of A or Short- Term IDR of F1; or minimum DCR or Long-Term IDR of BBB- or Short-Term IDR of F3 assuming a valid flip clause, with collateral posting required within 14 calendar days (collateralisation for liquidity adjustment and volatility cushion within 60 days), and replacement or guarantee within 60 days of downgrade below both minimum ratings.
 Minimum ratings and remedial actions in line with criteria.
 Servicer VW Leasing GmbH Not rated There is no minimum rating for the servicer.
 The issuer is entitled to dismiss the servicer and appoint a new servicer.
 Servicer continuity risk has been assessed to be reduced in accordance with Fitch's counterparty criteria (see Operational Risk and Appendix 1).